 cellular enzymatic processes).
 All solutions are preservative-free and made in a registered compounding

-In addition to being a seasoned prolotherapist, Dr. Sawhill is the only naturopathic doctor certified Advanced
+In addition to being a seasoned prolotherapist, Dr. Sawhill is the only naturopathic doctor certified with Advanced

 additional benefit of assessing and correcting alignment with gentle Activator Methods technique.
 This can

-improve your results as well as decrease any potential aggravation since you will begin your healing in proper
+improve your results as well as decrease any potential aggravation, as you will begin your healing in proper

 *Prolotherapy is safe for diabetics and has been clinically shown to reduce blood glucose even though Dextrose is part of the injected solution.